 5 Easy Steps to Validate Your App Ideas

 Here’s what you need to do to ensure that you transform your next big idea into an actual, tangible, viable product:

 You may think that you’ve got a great idea, but chances are that an app for that already exists.
 Do your research before you decide to jump the gun.
 If your idea already exists as an app, don’t worry!
 Use that app as a starting point by being a customer.
 Find ways to improve the idea and see if you can meet the “underserved” needs of their customers.
 If you believe that your idea can improve on what’s already on offer, move to step 2.

 Every great idea needs honest feedback to help you figure out if your idea is actually as great as you think it is.
 If everyone else disagrees with your opinion about the idea, maybe it is a good time to get back to the drawing board and reassess your idea’s viability.

 Market research is a great way to find out more about your target audience and their likes and dislikes.
 Create a survey for your audience and see if they cannot do without the core features of your app.
 Talk to as many people as you can.
 If most people believe that your idea is indeed worth working on, move to step 3.

 Create an MVP or a Minimum Viable Product

-An MVP or a minimum viable product helps you to test the waters before you take the plunge.
-Creating a working proof of concept with just the core features that satisfy the ideal use case is a good way to ascertain if your customers will actually use your app.
+An MVP or a minimum viable product helps you test the waters before you take the plunge.
+Creating an MVP, a working proof of concept with just the core features that satisfy the ideal use case is a good way to ascertain if your customers will actually use your app.

 An MVP will also help you to know how to test startup idea.
 Ensure that you create effective MVP testing strategies to get a better product out in the first go.